jliagouris/openshift-logs/push_app/README.md

 This is the client application that lives on the OpenShift servers of RedHat clients.

-Its duty is to periodically or on demand collect, preprocess and send desensitified logs data shares to secrecy servers for further calculation.
+Its duty is to periodically or on demand collects Prometheus metrics, preprocess and send desensitified logs data shares to secrecy servers for further calculation.

 Its development relies on Golang v1.19, confluent-kafka-go v1.9 and go-yaml v3, make sure they are installed before running the app.